Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/bof.md

 bof@ubuntu:~$ file ./bof
 ./bof: ELF 32-bit LSB pie executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, BuildID[sha1]=1cabd158f67491e9edb3df0219ac3a4ef165dc76, for GNU/Linux 3.2.0, not stripped
 ```

+We can see that it is a little-endian 32-bit ELF executable.

 There is a readme as well, let's check it out.